 - 1. Use the class-map command to designate a class name for a specific category of traffic, and enter the Class Map configuration mode. - 2.
-Use the match command to select a specific type of traffic based on an access list, an IPv4 DSCP value, IPv4 Precedence value, a VLAN, or a CoS value. - 3.
+Use the match command to select a specific type of traffic based on an access list, an IPv4 DSCP value, IPv4 Precedence value, IPv6 DSCP value, a VLAN, a CoS value, or a source port.
+Note that a class map can include match settings for both IP values and a VLAN. - 3.
 Use the policy-map command to designate a policy name for a specific manner in which ingress traffic will be handled, and enter the Policy Map configuration mode. - 4.
 Use the class command to identify the class map, and enter Policy Map Class configuration mode.
 A policy map can contain up to 16 class maps. - 5.
-Use the set phb or set cos or set ip dscp command to modify the per-hop behavior, the class of service value in the VLAN tag, or the priority bits in the IP header (IP DSCP value) for the matching traffic class, and use one of the police commands to monitor parameters such as the average flow and burst rate, and drop any traffic that exceeds the specified rate, or just reduce the DSCP service level for traffic exceeding the specified rate. - 6.
+Use the set cos or set ip dscp command to modify the per-hop behavior, the class of service value in the VLAN tag, or the priority bits in the IP header (IP DSCP value) for the matching traffic class, and use one of the police commands to monitor parameters such as the average flow and burst rate, and drop any traffic that exceeds the specified rate, or just reduce the DSCP service level for traffic exceeding the specified rate. - 6.
 Use the service-policy command to assign a policy map to a specific interface.